- Home

 BackEnglish Curriculum Intent

-- To ensure that every child becomes a reader, writer, and confident speaker before leaving Pickhurst Infant Academy.
+- To ensure every child becomes a confident reader, writer and speaker by the time they leave our school.

-- To inspire in each child a love of language, reading, writing, and high-quality literature.
+- To instill in every child a love of language, reading, writing, and high-quality literature.

 Language and Vocabulary Development